10 places to find your next photography job

 Being a freelance photographer is an inspiring and often flexible way to use your skills to create amazing works for others.
-Unfortunately, open positions aren’t as heavily advertised as the jobs in other categories, such as freelance writing, design, or development - you might find it more difficult to find the right client to craft a proposal template for or send a quotation to.
+Unfortunately, open positions aren’t as heavily advertised as the jobs in other categories, such as freelance writing, design, or development - you might find it more difficult to find the right client to craft a proposal template for or send a quotation or invoice to.
 That doesn’t mean there isn’t work available, however.
 Knowing the right places to look for jobs is an important factor in building and sustaining a career in photography.

 Here are some of the most popular – and promising – destinations for finding photography jobs from all over the world.